 All students have access to a fortnightly careers newsletter produced by the University & Careers Lead in school, which promotes a range of external opportunities related to universities and careers including taster lectures, open days, university access programmes, employer talks, work experience and competitions.
 This newsletter will be posted on your child’s year group Team on Microsoft Teams.
 We encourage parents/carers to look at the newsletter with their child, to understand the range of opportunities available and support students in selecting and participating in relevant activities.

 Further information about the careers programme at NBS, and a range of careers resources for parents/careers and students are available on the school website.

 We aim to raise aspirations, challenge stereotypes and encourage all pupils to consider a wide range of careers.
 Through careers education and guidance, we aim to ensure all pupils make the most of their talents and are prepared for the next stages of their education, employment, self-employment or training.
-Central to this aim and school’s core values is the focus on academic achievement; we firmly believe that all pupils will be able to access a wider range of careers options with a strong academic grounding, particularly in the core Ebacc subjects, and as a result go on to further and higher education.
+Central to this aim and Wembley High’s core values is the focus on academic achievement; we firmly believe that all pupils will be able to access a wider range of careers options with a strong academic grounding, particularly in the core Ebacc subjects, and as a result go on to further and higher education.

-Our aims, therefore are:
+Our aims, therefore, are: